Last fact-checked: 5 December 2020

-Keep reading to discover our quality-checked clinics in this incredible Central American and book with Medical Departures to lock in the best price online.
+Keep reading to discover our quality-checked clinics in this exotic Central American country and book with Medical Departures to lock in the best price online.

 Also known as rhinoplasty, a nose job can help to correct breathing problems, as well as improve facial balance and improve your confidence in your looks.
-The procedure is not normally not covered by insurance or healthcare, which is why it can make sense to head abroad, to Costa Rica for example, where it costs up to 70% less than it does in the US and Canada.
+The procedure is not normally covered by insurance or healthcare, which is why it can make sense to head abroad, to Costa Rica for example, where it costs up to 70% less than in the US or Canada.

 A common reason for seeking a nose job is to correct visible bumps or depressions along the bridge of the nose.
-It can also correct hooks, droops and change the size of the nose.
+It can also correct hooks, droops and other irregularities, or change the size of the nose.

-While cosmetic reasons are common for seeking rhinoplasty, this procedure can also be an effective way to correct an obstructed airway that can make breathing difficult—or even cause snoring.
-Both men and women can benefit from a nose job but do note that you should be in good overall health in order to have this procedure performed.
+While cosmetic reasons are common for seeking rhinoplasty, this procedure can also be an effective way to correct an obstructed airway that can make breathing difficult, cause snoring or otherwise present a health hazard.
+Although both men and women can benefit from a nose job, do note that you should be in good overall health in order to have this procedure performed.

 Prior to your nose job procedure, you may wish to take advantage of the opportunity to explore some of Costa Rica’s finest attractions and UNESCO Heritage Sites, such as Manuel Antonio National Park, Arenal Volcano, Monteverde Cloud Forest, or the country's many spectacular beaches.

-Our research processes include verifying qualifications and professional memberships; performing criminal and legal background checks; and conducting onsite visits.
-To ensure we have a good sense of what you can expect, we obtain and publish real patient reviews as well as high-definition photos which you can find on each of our clinic listing pages.
+Our research includes verifying qualifications and professional memberships; performing criminal and legal background checks and conducting onsite visits.
+To ensure we have a good sense of what you can expect, we obtain and publish authenticated patient reviews as well as high-definition before-and-after photos which you can find on each of our clinic listing pages.

 After making incisions, the surgeon will lift the skin covering the nasal bones and cartilage gently, allowing them to reshape the structure of your nose as necessary to achieve desired goals.
 In some cases, it may be necessary to remove bone or cartilage.
 Cartilage grafts are sometimes used to achieve desired goals.

 When you awaken from your procedure, you should expect to have a splint and packing to provide support.
-Swelling is common following a nose job but should go away within a few weeks.
+Swelling is common following a nose job but should subside within a few weeks.
 Patients are typically able to see the full results of a nose job within one year.